HarishHary/blink/docs/services/README.md

 ## Shared metrics

 Every service embeds `internal/services.Runner`, so every process exposes `blink_runner_*` on its own health server at `:8080/metrics`.
 Matcher, executor, and tuner share the Kafka-stage metric contract below, under separate service prefixes.
 Controller retains its control-plane metrics on radar.
+Merger, enricher, and formatter do not follow that contract: they expose their own `blink_alert_merger_*`, `blink_alert_enricher_*`, and `blink_alert_formatter_*` families, so do not query them with the suffixes below.

 | Metric                                                | Meaning                                                                      |
 | ----------------------------------------------------- | ---------------------------------------------------------------------------- |